Master of Public Health

 Improve health on a higher level

 Public health professionals have a huge impact on our quality of life locally, nationally and globally.
 They promote and protect the health of people, communities and populations by preventing and addressing disease outbreaks and educating people and organizations about healthy behaviors.
-They conduct research that leads to health improvements and advocate for policies and laws that promote wellness and safety.
-DMU’s Master of Public Health Program will give you the knowledge, strategy and skills you need to become a expert within your industry.
+They conduct research that leads to health improvements and advocates for policies and laws that promote wellness and safety.
+DMU’s Master of Public Health Program will give you the knowledge, strategy and skills you need to become an expert within your industry.

 timeframe in which the program can be completed

 number of states our students are from

 Our affordable, online, fully-accredited M.P.H. program allows you to work alongside other professionals to promote wellness to individuals, families, and communities; as well as protect them from a range of health threats.
 The program offers flexible enrollment, enabling students to complete their degree in as little as two years.